TYoung922/weather_site/README.md

 style is the branch with the updated styles for the site.

 api - branch - this one is for working on the api integration of the webpage.

+news - branch - this one is for working on the news page.